lv042/Weather-Wizard/docs/bt.md

 Assignment

-Describe what the circular economy is and how the Internet of Things could help to create loops throughout to recapture value that would otherwise be lost.
+### Describe what the circular economy is and how the Internet of Things could help to create loops throughout to recapture value that would otherwise be lost.

+The circular economy is an economic system that strives to decrease waste, utilize scarce resources more efficiently, and create value via regenerative and restorative processes.
+Products and materials in this system are meant to be utilized, reused, and repurposed, decreasing waste and extending their lifespans.
+By linking intelligent assets that can detect, transmit, and store information about themselves, the Internet of Things (IoT) can assist build loops within the circular economy.
+These IoT-enabled items may alert users when they require maintenance or repair, enabling for more effective resource use and the recovery of value that might otherwise be lost.

-Describe how the Internet of Things could enable the Circular Economy through the implementation of technologies, with repurpose and re-use in mind, in the design and production of our products.
+### Describe how the Internet of Things could enable the Circular Economy through the implementation of technologies, with repurpose and re-use in mind, in the design and production of our products.

+IoT technology can support the circular economy by encouraging the design and manufacture of readily recycled and reused items.
+IoT develops intelligent assets that can communicate their status and demands, allowing for effective usage and maintenance by fusing manufacturing and digital technology.
+Industries may decrease waste, prolong product lifespans, and build new business models based on sharing and pay-per-use by implementing IoT technology with repurposing and reuse in mind.
+IoT-enabled devices, for example, can be built for sharing, allowing users to borrow tools just when they are required, whilst pay-per-use models drive producers to build long-lasting and readily maintenance products.

-Explain how the Internet of Things could help the Circular Economy to grow at a faster pace.
+### Explain how the Internet of Things could help the Circular Economy to grow at a faster pace.

+By altering numerous industries and encouraging novel business models, the Internet of Things has the potential to drive the expansion of the circular economy.
+IoT technology may be incorporated into a variety of industries, including transportation, consumer goods, and energy, increasing effectiveness and reducing waste.
+As IoT-enabled items become more common, new business models based on sharing, pay-per-use, and product-as-a-service may arise, further fostering circular habits.
+The circular economy may expand quicker by embracing IoT technology and concentrating on cities as change agents, resulting in a more sustainable and resource-efficient future.